-It has been four months since Backcountry Ascender officially launched at Hay Days 2016.
+It has been 10 months since Backcountry Ascender officially launched at Hay Days 2016.
 Since then, more than 3,000 riders around the globe have been taking advantage of this free online provision.
 Ski-Doo Backcountry Expert Dave Norona was one of the early riders to advance through the program, and according to him, playing the game every week is a great way to keep your safety senses tuned throughout the season.

 “Going on the site is easy and you can do it in the comfort of your home,” he said.